 Want to get double the Christmas and Birthday gifts this year?

-Hahm is the quirky party that makes it happen!
+Hahm is the quirky party that makes it happen with just a box!

 - definition of hahm

 Hahm is more of nostalgia for Koreans, but some are keeping it alive and well.